C1XTZ/ac-mobilephone/README.md

 ### What you are required to do:
 * Make the source code public (which means you cannot obfuscate the code in any way)
 * Maintain the same license for any forks/modifications you do
-* State what you have changed (this includes a simple "I changed the links and numbers")
+* State what you have changed (this includes a simple "I changed the images and numbers")

 ### What you don't get:
 * Liability